SCINet: Time Series Modeling and Forecasting with Sample Convolution and Interaction: Experiments

 \section{Experiments}

 In this section, we show the quantitative and qualitative comparisons with the state-of-the-art models for time series forecasting.
 We also present a comprehensive ablation study to evaluate the effectiveness of different components in SCINet.
-More details on \emph{evaluation metrics}, \emph{data pre-processing}, \emph{experimental settings} and \emph{network structure $\&$ hyper-parameter tuning} are shown in the Appendix.
+More details on \emph{datasets}, \emph{evaluation metrics}, \emph{data pre-processing}, \emph{experimental settings}, \emph{network structures} and their \emph{hyper-parameters} are shown in the Appendix.